 An accurate determination of patent infringement liability, whether during litigation or as part of pre-litigation risk management and business decision-making, depends on not only the probability of infringement, but also the exposure to potential damages.
 Accordingly, a keen understanding of the applicable patent infringement remedies and their quantitative measure is critical to both patent owners and competitors alike to establish an informed calculus of prudent business options in the litigation settlement and litigation avoidance contexts.
-Bloomberg BNA provides you with a groundbreaking resource on recovery for patent infringement—Patent Infringement Remedies with the new 2009 Cumulative Supplement.
+Bloomberg BNA provides you with a groundbreaking resource on recovery for patent infringement—Patent Infringement Remedies with the Cumulative Supplement.
 This comprehensive treatise includes:

 - Topical consideration of lost profits determinations, including the Panduit factors

 - Reasonable royalty damages determinations, including the Georgia-Pacific factors to be considered in calculating reasonable royalty

 - Preliminary and permanent injunctions